Pinpoint tests — car equipped with OSC

 No

 INSTALL a new sensor.
-CHECK the system is working properly.
+CHECK the system for proper operation.

 Yes

 INSTALL a new TSS or OSS sensor.
-Check the correct operation of the system.
+Check that the system is operating properly.

 No

-For more information, refer to Symptom Diagnosis available in this section. to diagnose shift problems or torque converter problems.
+For more information, refer to Symptom Diagnosis in this section to diagnose shifting problems or torque converter problems.

 Link to this page in different formats